SEMINARS.

 -

-Fees support seminar instruction, a field guide, guest honararia, and the sustained guidance required for interviews, editing, and collective listening sessions.
+Tuition supports seminar instruction, a field guide, guest honoraria, and the sustained guidance required for interviews, editing, and listening sessions.

 —